TheDataVirtuoso/HR--Employee-Attrition-Power-BI-Project/README.md

 - Data Validation:
 Ensure that every row and Column has correct data

-- Standardize Outpatient Data:
-Added a new column, "Case_type," to the outpatient data to match the structure of the inpatient data.

  ### 4. DATA MODELLING
 There was no need for data modeling as the data consisted of a single table.